Bitches Brew

 Bitches Brew is a studio album by the American jazz trumpeter, composer, and bandleader Miles Davis.
 It was recorded from August 19 to 21, 1969, at Columbia's Studio B in New York City and released on March 30, 1970, by Columbia Records.
 It marked Davis's continuing experimentation with electric instruments that he had featured on his previous record, the critically acclaimed In a Silent Way (1969).
 With these instruments, such as the electric piano and guitar, Davis departed from traditional jazz rhythms in favor of loose, rock-influenced arrangements based on improvisation.
 The final tracks were edited and pieced together by producer Teo Macero.

-The album initially received a mixed critical and commercial response, but it gained momentum and became Davis' highest-charting album on the U.S. Billboard 200, peaking at No. 35.
-In 1971, it won a Grammy Award for Best Large Jazz Ensemble Album.
+The album initially received a mixed critical and commercial response, but it gained momentum and became Davis's highest-charting album on the U.S. Billboard 200, peaking at No. 35.
+In 1971, it won the Grammy Award for Best Large Jazz Ensemble Album.
 In 1976, it became Davis's first album to be certified Gold by the Recording Industry Association of America (RIAA).

 In subsequent years, Bitches Brew gained recognition as one of jazz's greatest albums and a progenitor of the jazz rock genre, as well as a major influence on rock and '70s crossover musicians.
 In 1998, Columbia released The Complete Bitches Brew Sessions, a four-disc box set that includes the original album and previously unreleased material.
 In 2003, the album was certified Platinum by the RIAA, reflecting shipments of one million copies in the United States.
 In 2025, the album was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Recording Registry.